TAC FAQs

 If you have any further queries, please contact the Training Accreditation Council Secretariat via tac@dtwd.wa.gov.au or phone (08) 9224 6510.

-Why have the Standards changed?
+Why have the Standards been revised?

 This approach reflects early feedback from the sector that the mix of quality-oriented and compliance-focused requirements in the 2015 Standards causes undue focus on prescriptive compliance at the expense of good organisational practises that deliver quality outcomes for learners and employers, and that the current Standards are complex and difficult to navigate.